tvdk-sudoku/Year11Notes/content/notes/AEECO - Inflation.md

 > Persistent and appreciable rise in the general or average level of prices over time.

 - Measured by the Consumer Price Index (CPI):
-	- Weighted index based on proportion of income spen
+	- Weighted index based on proportion of income spent
+- Measures the change in price